The Artemis II Mission

 Artemis II Commander

 Hailing from Baltimore, Maryland, Reid Wiseman is an American naval aviator and engineer.
 He flew his first space mission aboard the International Space Station in 2014 as a flight engineer, where he spent six months conducting hundreds of scientific experiments and performing four spacewalks totaling over 27 hours.
 He later served as Chief of the Astronaut Office, acting as the principal advisor on astronaut training and operations.
-This extensive experience makes Wiseman a proven leadership to command the Artemis II mission.
+This extensive experience makes Wiseman a proven leader to command the Artemis II mission.

 VICTOR GLOVER 🇺🇸